 In many cases, this comes down to who owns the process and where it takes place.

 Employee engagement and experience are usually the responsibility of HR and comms professionals.
-They are tasked with creating content and communications that engage and connect their people internally.
+They are tasked with creating intranet content ideas and internal communications that engage and connect their people internally.

 As social media has grown, however, employee engagement has also taken on an external element.
 Shrewd marketers understand that brand authenticity depends on people who intimately know the product and the company (and who better than its employees?) making public recommendations for it.
 With this in mind, employee advocacy programs seek to find, equip, and reward those employees who are most likely to publicly celebrate being part of the enterprise.